Are 38mm thick Mini’s able to be used on a double door set?

 Can fire doors be rebated?

-How can I tell the hinge side on a fire door?
+Is the hinge side important on a fire door?

-What is the best door finish for painting?
+What is the easiest door finish to paint over?

 Do you offer tags and certification for your doors and frames?